Stella-Nthenya/registration_form/README.md

-### Create an accessible registration form in HTML 5
+### This is a registration form created in HTML 5
-Your task is to implement a registration form.
+Implemented a registration form.
-#### Requirements
+####

-* Create labelled fields for Name, Email and Password using the proper type for each field.
+* There are labelled fields;
+        Name
+        Email
+        Password
-* The Password field should require a password of at least 8 characters to be valid.
+* The Password field requires at least 8 characters to be valid.
-* Add a fieldset named Referrer with possible values for its radio inputs of TV, Internet and None.
+* There is a fieldset named Referrer with possible values for its radio inputs;
+        TV
+        Internet
-* Mark None as the default value for Referrer.
+        None - Default value
-* Add a checkbox labelled I accept the terms of service and make its acceptance compulsory.
+* There is a checkbox labelled I accept the terms of service One must fill it before submitting a form
-* Add a button labelled Register which submits the form.
+* The Register button submits the form.
-* All user input (except for the checkbox) should be sent on form submission (remember to use HTML only).
+* All user input (except for the checkbox) is sent on form submission.